annamarlena/workday-scheduler/README.md

 ## Objective

 The objective was to create a day planner page that updates with the correct day and date at the top of the page, and keeps track of the current hour in hour blocks for a regular workday.
-Past hours are gray, the current hour is orange, and future hour blocks are minty-colored.
+Past hours are in one color, the current hour is another color, and future hour blocks are a different color again.
 When the user enters text into one of the hour blocks and clicks save, the text is theoretically saved.
 (Still working on this piece.)

 ## What I Learned